 Michael was born and raised in Florida.
 He received his Doctorate in Physical Therapy from the University of Miami in 2012.
-Michael worked with professional and University of Miami Athletes early in his practice, which gave him a strong interest in manual therapy, orthopedics, and sports rehab.
+Michael worked with professional and college athletes early in his practice, which gave him a strong interest in manual therapy, orthopedics, and sports rehab.
 Immediately after his graduation he moved to the state of Washington to begin an Orthopedic Residency program through Evidence in Motion and became a Board Certified Orthopedic Specialist (OCS) in 2015.

 Michael works well with a multitude of body parts and orthopedic conditions, but he works especially well with shoulders and knees.
 He loves working with a wide variety of patients with both familiar and novel activities, but has an affinity towards climbers, swimmers, hikers, tennis, and baseball players.